Last 2 journalists working for Australian media leave China

 Last 2 journalists working for Australian media leave ChinaNew

-CANBERRA, Australia (AP) — The Australian Broadcasting Corp. reports the last two journalists working for Australian media in China have left the country after police demanded interviews with them.
-ABC says its reporter Bill Birtles and The Australian Financial Review’s Michael Smith landed in Sydney after flying from Shanghai on Monday night.
-Both had sheltered in Australian diplomatic compounds in recent days.
-Chinese police arrived at Birtles’ doorstep last week, demanded he submit to questioning and told him he was banned from leaving the country, the ABC reported.
+CANBERRA, Australia (AP) — The last two journalists working for Australian media in China have left the country after police demanded interviews with them and temporarily blocked their departures.
+The absence of Australian media from China comes during a low point in the two countries’ relations.
+The events preceding the journalists’ departures were seen as evidence of an increasing risk to foreign journalists working in China.
+ABC reporter Bill Birtles and The Australian Financial Review’s Michael Smith had sheltered in Australian diplomatic compounds in recent days.
+The newspaper said both journalists were told they were persons of interest in an investigation into a detained journalist who works for Chinese state media.